 During the 1882-1883 winter season, 22 Marlborough was the home of Frank W. Jones, probably Frank William Jones and his wife, Alice W. (Twombly) Jones.
 Frank Jones had come to Boston in 1861 from Portsmouth, New Hampshire, and had worked in the office of G. M. Barnard & Co., East India merchants.
 He subsequently went to Colorado during the boom of 1867 and then was connected with railroad and mining ventures in the West.
 According to his New York Times obituary published on December 29, 1900, he had retired in about 1880, when he and Alice Twombly were married, and they “spent the greater part of the time in Europe.”
 They later lived at 232 Beacon.

 On April 3, 1883, 22 Marlborough was purchased from Edward Peters by attorney William Minot, II.
 He was a widower, his wife, Katharine (Sedgwick) Minot, having died in June of 1880.
 They previously had lived in the Woodbourne section of Jamaica Plain.
 He also maintained a home in Bar Harbor.

 William Minot’s son, Dr. Charles Sedgwick Minot, an instructor and later a professor at Harvard Medical School, lived with him.
 He married in June of 1889 to Lucy Fosdick.
-After their marriage, they lived with his father but by 1892 had moved to the Readville district of Milton.
+After their marriage, they lived with his father but by 1892 had moved to Readville in the Hyde Park neighborhood of Boston.